mikedilger/chorus/docs/CONFIG.md

 Default is "A default config of the Chorus relay".

+### icon_url

+This is an optional URL for an graphical icon representing your relay, displayed in the NIP-11 response.

 ### contact

 This is an optional contact for your relay, displayed in the NIP-11 response.